Ken Westerfield

 Favorite Moves

-In 1975, I introduced the first chest and back rolls in a competition at the AFDO freestyle event in Rochester, NY.
+In 1975, I introduced the first chest and back rolls in a competition at the AFDO tournament freestyle event in Rochester, NY.
 Performing the front-to-back roll consecutively became known as the Canadian Mind Blower.

 -